5 minutes of gratitude can lead to a happier, healthier life

 We’ve all heard that having gratitude can make us feel better in a million ways.
 But are we just supposed to think “I’m grateful!” and then—shazam—peaceful mood?
 If only.

 One practical way to bring the benefits of gratitude into your life is to create a gratitude journal.
-Essentially, it’s the simple practice of writing down, and possibly reflecting on, all that you have to be grateful.
+Essentially, it’s the simple practice of writing down, and possibly reflecting on, all that in which you have to be grateful.

 We’ll show you some of the science behind gratitude and why a daily gratitude list can lead to a healthier, happier life.